Mail::Message::Field::Flex(3) User Contributed Perl Documentation Mail::Message::Field::Flex(3)

 If you stick to this flexible class of header fields, you have a bit more facilities than with Mail::Message::Field::Fast.
 Amongst it, you can specify options with the creation.
 Possible arguments:

-ass a LINE as it could be found in a file: a (possibly folded) line which is terminated by a new-line.
+Pass a $line as it could be found in a file: a (possibly folded) line which is terminated by a new-line.

 A set of values which shape the line.

-To be able to distinguish the different parameters, you will have to specify the OPTIONS as ARRAY of option pairs, or HASH of options.
-The ATTRIBUTES are a flat list of key-value pairs.
-The body is specified as one BODY string, one OBJECT, or a reference to an array of OBJECTS.
-See Mail::Message::Field:
+To be able to distinguish the different parameters, you will have to specify the @options as ARRAY of option PAIRS, or HASH of %options.
+The @attributes are a flat LIST of key-value PAIRS.
+The $body is specified as one string, one $object, or an ARRAY of @objects.
+See Mail::Message::Field.
+Improves base, see "Constructors" in Mail::Message::Field

 comment undef

-Reference to array with list of key-value pairs representing attributes, or reference to a hash containing these pairs.
-This is an alternative notation for specifying ATTRIBUTES directly as method arguments.
+An ARRAY with contains of key-value pairs representing @attributes, or reference to a HASH containing these pairs.
+This is an alternative notation for specifying @attributes directly as method arguments.

 A pre-formatted list of attributes.